BlackLove4u/G.app/README.md

 ---

-Would you like next:
+What I would like to start next:

 1. 🎮 First Game Setup (e.g. Bingo UI)?
 2. 🔄 Connecting frontend wallet to backend via API?
 3. 🔐 Firebase Auth Integration?

-Which piece would you like to continue with next?
+Piece I would you like to continue with next?
 Excellent choice.
 Let's build this **from the ground up**, so it’s easy to extend, test, and impress.
 We’ll now set up:

 1. ✅ `App.tsx` starter